stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.11.5.9] Unified Legacy Fork

+- Fixed a problem with material tag support
+- Made serveral optimisations to significantly improve performance on servers with high playercounts.

+#### \[Version 0.11.5.9] Unified Legacy Fork

 - Hotfix for the previous release, which accidently broke backwards compatibility for older servers (1.17-1.19).

 #### \[Version 0.11.5.8] Unified Legacy Fork